Soundscape-Android

 1. Enable wider testing and check support across a wider selection of real world devices

-2. Get initial feedback on accuracy of geographical data, both for callouts and in the UI
+2. Get feedback on the accuracy of geographical data, both for audio callouts and the UI

 3. Get feedback on location/heading and audio beacons